blunext/obliviate/README.md

-Tool uses various method of encryption to ensure maximum privacy (Curve25519, XSalsa20, RSA)
+Tool uses various method of encryption to ensure maximum privacy (Curve25519, XSalsa20, RSA, Scrypt key derivation function).

 Message is ecrypted with NaCl Secret Box using https://tweetnacl.js.org/, JavaScript implementation of Networking and Cryptography library (NaCl https://nacl.cr.yp.to/).
-Nonce used for Secret Box is used as a part of the link generated to retrieve the message.
+Nonce used for Secret Box is used to generate link anchor which is used then to retrieve the message.
 Nonce is necessary to decrypt the message, it is not saved anywhere else so only user using the link can decode the message.
+To increase security one can use a password.
+This password will be used to generate ephemeral security key.

 Encrypted message with secret key is sealed again using asymetric algoritm NaCl Box and stored in Database.